Lucha Underground: Broadcasters

-Lawsuit by King Cuerno and others
+Lawsuit

-On February 6, 2019, it was reported that Jorge Luis Alcantar, who played King Cuerno, had filed a lawsuit in California against the El Rey Network and the Baba-G production company that made Lucha Underground.
-The lawsuit claimed that Lucha Underground's contracts "illegally restricted" wrestlers from working in their "lawful profession," by blocking them working for other wrestling companies until their multi-year contracts expired.
+On February 6, 2019, it was reported that Jorge Luis Alcantar, who played King Cuerno (now wrestles in the WWE as Santos Escobar), had filed a lawsuit in California against the El Rey Network and the Baba-G production company that made Lucha Underground.
+The lawsuit claimed that Lucha Underground's contracts "illegally restricted" wrestlers from working in their "lawful profession," by blocking them from working for other wrestling companies until their multi-year contracts expired.
 Production of the series ended in less than 4 years, despite producers signing some original cast member wrestlers to 5-year, exclusive contracts.
 Alcantar stated that wrestler pay was usually less than $1,000 per appearance, with some wrestling cast members earning only about $4,000 a year from the show.

 Alcantar's lawyer also revealed that he had filed a class action lawsuit against Lucha Underground on behalf of other wrestlers, claiming their contracts, too, were illegal under California labor law.
 Other wrestlers Ivelisse Vélez, Joey Ryan, and Melissa Cervantes (who played Kobra Moon) joined the class, seeking to invalidate their contracts.

-As of March 26, 2019, all lawsuits had been settled in the wrestlers' favor, and they were freed from their Lucha Underground contracts.
+As of March 26, 2019, all lawsuits had been settled in the wrestlers' favor, and they were freed from their contracts.

-Unauthorized revival by MLW
+Legacy

-In the fall of 2020, Major League Wrestling (MLW) began incorporating story elements from Lucha Underground into an angle on their weekly television series, MLW Fusion.
-Talent formerly associated with Lucha Underground were brought into MLW as part of the Azteca Underground stable.
+In the Fall of 2020, Major League Wrestling (MLW) began incorporating story elements from Lucha Underground into an angle on their weekly television series, MLW Fusion.
+Talent formerly associated with Lucha Underground were brought into MLW as part of the "Azteca" stable, with Cesar Duran (the former Dario Cueto) and other Lucha Underground alumni appearing for the promotion.
 The stable would later become the central focus of MLW's mini-series, Fusion: Alpha, which premiered on September 22, 2021.

-In June 2021, Dave Meltzer reported that MLW would begin taping content in Los Angeles for a spinoff series that would "resemble Lucha Underground" with plans to film vignettes in the summer and matches in the fall.
-On August 4, 2021 MLW announced that they had signed a deal to produce a new series centered around Azteca Underground, featuring a different roster from that seen on Fusion.
-In an update on the November 1, 2021 episode of Wrestling Observer Radio, Meltzer reported that tapings for the series were cancelled because MLW was unable to secure a TV deal.

-On December 3, 2021, MLW held a MLW Azteca event, in collaboration with The Crash Lucha Libre; matches from which where shown on the MLW Azteca mini-series.
-MLW Azteca premiered on YouTube on January 6, 2022 and concluded with its fifth episode on February 3, 2022.
-On April 1, 2022, MLW held an Azteca Underground event in Dallas, Texas.

-Elements of Lucha Underground continue to appear on MLW programming, with the former Dario Cueto, Cesar Duran, serving as MLW matchmaker and other former Lucha Underground wrestlers appearing for the promotion.
+Elements of Lucha Underground have since continued to appear in MLW programming, with the promotion also holding various Azteca-branded events.
+The Azteca concept has been described as a spiritual successor to Lucha Underground.